 Not calibrate properly

 The fingerprint sensor needs to be calibrated properly to make it work.
 If not calibrated properly then it may not read your fingerprint.

 To get rid of these problems here are some solutions.

 Always connect your charger to a stable and clean power supply where the voltage does not fluctuate.

 It is always recommended to use the original charger supplied by the manufacturer.
 In addition, if the charger is damaged, always purchase the charger from the verified retailer showroom.

-Always use the standard original USB cable and thunderbolt cable that came with your smartphone when you purchased it.
+Always use the standard original USB cable and Thunderbolt cable that came with your smartphone when you purchased it.
 Also try testing with different standard USB cables.